NASCAR TRACKS

 Richmond, VA

-In 1968, the dirt surface was removed and paved over, and again in 1988 the track was reconfigured to the current 3/4 mile oval layout.
-Richmond is unique in that it is the only track with a 3/4 mile layout, and NASCAR has continued to make two trips to the track since 1958.
-In 2018, Richmond underwent their biggest changes, with a multimillion dollar infield redevelopment project.
-This project added an all new fan experience in the garage area, along with a fanzone in the infield, and a new victory lane.
-This new garage allows fans to get up close and watch teams work on the cars, and get closer than ever to their favorite drivers.
-Additionally, the new victory lane puts fans right next to the winning driver to join in the celebrations.
+In 1968, the dirt surface was removed and paved over, and again in 1988, the track was reconfigured to the current 3/4-mile oval layout.
+Richmond is unique as it is the only track with a 3/4-mile layout, and NASCAR made two trips to the track from 1958 to 2024.
+In 2018, Richmond underwent its biggest changes with a multimillion-dollar infield redevelopment project.
+The project added an all-new fan experience in the garage area, along with a fan zone in the infield and a new victory lane.
+The new garage allows fans to get up close with their favorite drivers and watch teams work on the cars.
+The new victory lane puts fans right next to the winning driver to join in the celebrations.